BlueFalconHD/infinitecraftrecipes/README.md

 ## Usage
 You must modify the program to change the iteration count (soon to be a command line option, along with rate limiting delay time, etc.).
 Running `go run main.go` or building and running will start the process.
 The time it takes for each iteration isn't linear, the more iterations, the more time.

+I **highly** recommend using a VPN when running this, so if you do get ratelimited, you can still use Infinite Craft when your turn your VPN off.

 ## Output format
 After running, a file (`crafting_data.json`) will be outputted, with the following data structure.